 Commodity price risk is the risk that future cash flows from a financial instrument will fluctuate because of changes in market prices.
 The Group enters into various commodity derivatives to manage its price risks on strategic commodities.
 Commodity hedging allows stability in prices, thus offsetting the risk of volatile market fluctuations.
 Through hedging, prices of commodities are fixed at levels acceptable to the Group, thus protecting raw material cost and preserving margins.
 For consumer (buy) hedging transactions, if prices go down, hedge positions may show marked-to-market losses; however, any loss in the marked-to-market position is offset by the resulting lower physical raw material cost.
-While for producer (sell) hedges, if prices go down, hedge positions may show marked-to-market gains; however, any gain in the marked-to-market position is offset by the resulting lower selling price.
+While for producer (sell) hedges, if prices go down, hedge positions may show marked-to-market position is offset by the resulting lower selling price.